walles/catiplicator/README.md

   * Specific tips on certain challenges?
 * On correct answer, flash screen in green + sound effect / speech
 * After each round the user is presented with stats and praise, especially if they reached a new level
-* The presented level never goes down.
+* :white_check_mark: The presented level never goes down.
 Internally the level might though.
-* Challenges are rated by difficulty, not by which table they have
+* :white_check_mark: Challenges are rated by difficulty, not by which table they have
-* The app keeps track of failed challenges:
+* :white_check_mark: The app keeps track of failed challenges:
   * One failure is compensated by two successes
-  * Two or more failures are compensated by five successes
+  * Two or more failures are compensated by three successes
 * Recently failed challenges should come up more often, it's better that the user learns one challenge properly than practices many
 * When the user becomes good enough, start timing the rounds!